remkop22/binread/README.md

 ## Usage

-Just create a dictionary mapping for each field and it's type and pass it to `Format`.
+Just create a dictionary mapping for each field and it's type and construct a `Format` object, then pass some bytes to `Format.read`:

 ```python
 from binread import Format, U16, Array